ddries/OS-Dev/README.md

 - 32b.asm: File that loads protected mode.
 GDT, GDT descriptor and routine to test if 32b is running by printing an 'A' to (0,0).

 ### Include files:
-- screen.asm: Include file with all screen-related routines.
+- screen.inc: Include file with all screen-related routines.
 Currently, string printing routine and video mode/cursor configuration.
-- disk.asm: Include file with all disk-related routines.
+- disk.inc: Include file with all disk-related routines.
 Currently, second stage bootloader loading routine and FDD reset.
 - keyboard.asm: Include file with all keyboard-related routines.
 Currently, menu for Kernel/Shell choice.

 ### Other files: